Jordan Bouah

 Jordan Bouah (born May 17, 1995) is an Italian gridiron football wide receiver for the Milano Rhinos of the Italian Football League.
 Born in Rome, he was drafted in the first round of the 2019 CFL European Draft by the Ottawa Redblacks.
 He played College football for the Saddleback Bobcats.

-Early years
+Early life

 Bouah was born in Rome to an Ivorian father and a Sardinian mother.
 After playing basketball throughout his childhood, he became interested in American football after watching the Super Bowl in 2015.

 College career

 Bouah joined the Rome Gladiators before attending Saddleback College in California for two years.
 Before and during this time, he also played for the Italy national American football team, winning the European Championship in 2021.